StarKRE22/Atomic/Docs/Entities/Factories/Manual.md

 ```

 - **Description:** Scene-based factory using Unity `MonoBehaviour`.
-- **Use Case:** Instantiation tiEnted to scene objects with optional post-creation installation logic.
+- **Use Case:** Used for creating entities directly from scene objects, with the option to run additional setup or
+  installation logic after creation.

 ---

 <div id="ex3"></div>

-### 3️⃣ Scriptable Entity Factory
+### 3️⃣ ScriptableEntityFactory

 ```csharp
 public class EnemyScriptableFactory : ScriptableEntityFactory<EnemyEntity>